man-of-sbk/JS-ydkJS-acquired-knowledge/new-words.md

 * lexicographically: về mặt từ vựng.
 * undergo: trải qua.
 * `a clause`.
 In so doing, `a clause`: similar to `.
 As a result,`.
+* set in stone: impossible to change.
+*